If there is a silver lining to the year 2020, it’s the outpouring of generosity that people have shown in response to the COVID-19 pandemic.

 This is the year nonprofits started to fully embrace livestreaming.
 Sure, many were already pros, but many more have been forced outside of their comfort zones due to COVID-19 as they’ve had to find new strategies for in-person events.

 But livestreaming isn’t just for virtual events.
-It can work to enhance a giving day like #GivingTuesday as well.
+It can work to enhance a giving day like it did during #GivingTuesday in 2020.
 To build momentum around their #GivingTuesday goal, our client Riley Children’s Foundation invited one of their Riley kids to conduct Facebook Live interviews throughout the day with various celebrities.
 In addition, they featured videos from other Riley kids and their families sharing their stories and the importance of giving.

 Providing multiple ways to give back.